PINTO0309/onnx2tf/docs/fb_refactor6_pull_request_description.md

 no duplicate post-move inference was run because the executed TFLite artifact is byte-identical.

+The probable-NHWC sanitizer extraction used FastestDet as its fixed zero-owner artifact control.
+Its four runtime results remain zero before and after extraction.
+The pre/post conversion-only runs completed in 0.802 and 0.783 seconds, recorded process-tree SWAP zero, and produced byte-identical float32, float16, tensor-correspondence, schema, and generated-schema outputs.
+The preceding FastestDet accuracy baseline remains `max_abs=1.3113021850585938e-05`; no duplicate inference was run because the executed TFLite artifact is unchanged.
+Positive production ownership is not claimed; all positive branches are fixed by the four-case focused contract.

 The residual affine/PReLU extraction used `sinet_320_op.onnx` as its positive artifact control.
 Its fourteen runtime results remain `0,0,0,1,1,0,0,0,0,0,0,0,0,0` across extraction.
 The pre/post conversion-only